kirenz/streamlit-app/README.md

 streamlit run app.py
 ```

+- If asked for your e-mail, you can simply press enter (you don't need to provide this information)

 - While developing a Streamlit app, it's recommended to lay out your editor and browser windows side by side, so the code and the app can be seen at the same time.

 - Complete the code with the help of this [Cheat Sheet](https://docs.streamlit.io/library/cheatsheet).